Globe Flatsedge, Hedgehog Club Rush

 Synonyms of Cyperus echinatus (18) (Updated on 12-20-22 from Plants of the World Online): Cyperus ovularis (Michx.)
 Torr., Cyperus ovularis var. americanus Boeckeler, Cyperus ovularis var. sphaericus Boeckeler, Cyperus ovularis var. wolfii (Alph.Wood) Kük., Cyperus wolfii Alph.Wood, Kyllinga ovularis Michx., Mariscus bracheilema Steud., Mariscus drummondii Steud., Mariscus echinatus (L.) Elliott, Mariscus globulosus Urb., Mariscus ovularis (Michx.)
 Vahl, Mariscus ovularis var. tenellus Torr., Mariscus retroflexus Willd. ex Kunth, Mariscus rivularis Walp., Mariscus sphaericus Willd. ex Kunth, Mariscus sphaerocephalus Steud., Schoenus umbellatus Jacq., Scirpus echinatus L.

 Cyperus echinatus (L.) Alph.Wood is the correct and accepted scientific name for the Globe Flatsedge.
 It was named and described as such by Alphonso Wood in A Class-book of Botany in 1861.
 It was first named and described as Scirpus echinatus by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

 The genus, Cyperus L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The above distribution map for Cyperus echinatus is from Plants of the World Online.
 Areas in green are where the species is native.
-The map on the USDA Plants Database for North America is the same.
-The species could have a broader range than the maps show.
+The map on the USDA Plants Database for the United States and Canada is the same.
+The species could have a broader range than the maps show

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 There are quite a few Cyperus echinatus growing on my farm in west-central Missouri.
 However, some information suggests they only grow in the southern half of the state and in the upper northeast corner.
-This species easily identified by its tight globose flower clusters which no other species of Cyperus has.
+This species is easily identified by its tight globose flower clusters which no other species of Cyperus has.